Visit us at it-sa 2024!

 DNS over TLS: What you need to know

 DoT is a protocol for encrypted name resolution that is designed to offer cybersecurity and data protection advantages compared with unprotected DNS.
 The technology establishes a TLS-protected connection between the client and the resolver using port 853 by default.
 This protects transmitted DNS queries and responses from espionage and sabotage by man-in-the-middle attacks.
 Critics of DoT, however, complain that the technology can be countered relatively easily, for example by blocking the designated port in the respective network.
 Furthermore, encryption via TLS causes measurable performance losses.
-In addition to DoT, a variety of other solutions for DNS security exist, such as DNSSEC, DoH, DoQ and DNSCrypt.
+In addition to DoT, a variety of other solutions for DNS safeguarding exist, such as DNSSEC, DoH, DoQ and DNSCrypt.
 All have their own advantages and disadvantages.
 None of the technologies has yet gained widespread acceptance.